Shaare Zedek Medical Center

-Seeking strategies to increase genetic screening in high-risk populations and define the landscape of inherited genetic risk factors in diverse populations.
+Increasing genetic screening in high-risk populations and advancing the understanding of inherited risk factors in diverse populations.

-Ephrat Levy-Lahad, MD, is Professor of Internal Medicine and Medical Genetics at Hebrew University and Director of the Medical Genetics Institute at Shaare Zedek Medical Center in Jerusalem.
+Ephrat Levy-Lahad, MD is Professor of Internal Medicine and Medical Genetics at Hebrew University and Director of the Medical Genetics Institute at Shaare Zedek Medical Center in Jerusalem.
 She is one of the world’s foremost authorities on inherited breast cancer among Jewish women.
 Dr. Levy-Lahad received her medical degree from the Hebrew University-Hadassah Medical School in Jerusalem, Israel.
-She completed a residency in Internal Medicine at Shaare Zedek Medical Center in Jerusalem, and a three-year fellowship in Medical Genetics at the University of Washington in Seattle.
+She completed a residency in Internal Medicine at Shaare Zedek Medical Center also in Jerusalem, and a three-year fellowship in Medical Genetics at the University of Washington in Seattle.
 Since 1996, she has been Director of the Medical Genetics Institute and senior physician in the Department of Medicine at Shaare Zedek Medical Center.
-Dr. Levy-Lahad holds a faculty appointment as Associate Professor in Medicine and Genetics at the Hebrew University-Hadassah Medical School in Jerusalem.

-Professor Levy-Lahad is active in bioethical aspects of genetic research, and is currently co-Chair of the Israel National Bioethics Council.
-She is a member of Israel’s National Council for Women’s Health and the National Council for Gynecology, Perinatal Medicine and Genetics.
-Internationally, she was a member of UNESCO’s IBC (International Bioethics Committee) (2006-2009).
+Professor Levy-Lahad is active in bioethical aspects of genetic research and is currently co-Chair of the Israel National Bioethics Council.
+She is a member of Israel’s National Council for Women’s Health and the National Council for Gynecology, Perinatal Medicine, and Genetics.
+Internationally, she was a member of UNESCO’s International Bioethics Committee (IBC, 2006-2009).